Louis-Hoang/bankDashboard/README.md

 ### 1 .Clone the git repo and create an environment

-Depending on your operating system, make a virtual environment to avoid messing with your machine's primary dependencies
+Our goal now is to make a virtual environment to avoid conflicting with our machine's primary dependencies

 **Windows**